 Notably, this list of restricted words and emblems includes the words, “America’s Cup,” “36th America’s Cup,” “PRADA Cup,” “America’s Cup World Series,” “AC36” and a range of other designations related to the events and broadcast.

 The MEMA also restricts the use of certain emblems, including the America’s Cup trophy, its silhouette and the event logo.
 This means these symbols cannot be used in advertising, promotions, window dressing or other applications.

 The full list of words and emblems can be found here.
 Be sure to read this to avoid inadvertently breaching the MEMA.

-Words and phrases such as, ‘the racing,’ or ‘yachting,’ for example, are not protected and therefore are acceptable for use in advertisements and promotional materials.
+Businesses can use any words, phrases, images or symbols that are not restricted in the order.
+This includes yachting, sailing or nautical imagery and visuals.
+Words and phrases such as, 'racing,’ ‘yachting’ or 'sailing' for example, are not protected and therefore are acceptable for use in advertisements and promotional materials.

-Yes, the broadcast for the AC36 Event is free-to-air on TVNZ, which means any bar, restaurant or event can screen the racing without being in breach of the MEMA.
+Yes, the America's Cup broadcast is free-to-air in New Zealand, which means any bar, restaurant or event can screen the racing without being in breach of the MEMA.

 There is no special licensed required to show the broadcast at an event or venue.
 Again, the only MEMA compliance issue would be in how that event is promoted.

 For example, if promotional materials included any of the restricted words or emblems this would be in breach of the MEMA.
 Phrases which suggest an authorisation – such as ‘official,’ or ‘presented by’ may also pose an issue.

 For ticketed events or events where there is a door charge, there is still no special license required.